 Other medicines, called beta blockers, also take some of the strain off the heart.

-Your child is more likely to get infections of his heart, called infective endocarditis.
-He may also have heart rhythm problems, called arrhythmias, and to have possible heart failure.
+Your child is more likely to get infections of their heart, called infective endocarditis.
+They may also have heart rhythm problems, called arrhythmias, and to have possible heart failure.

 Sports and Physical Activity

 Being active is good for everyone.
 Plus, it’s fun!
 So if you have hopes of your child playing sports, it’s probably still possible -- with some limits.

 Talk to your child’s doctor about what activities are safe and what precautions you should take.
 The cardiologist may advise against contact sports, for example.
 Just know the signs that your child is overdoing it, such as shortness of breath, major fatigue, or needing a long time to recover from play.